 Maintaining a healthy weight can keep your airways clear and reduce sleep apnea symptoms. show that modest weight reduction in people with obesity can eliminate the need for upper airway surgery or long-term CPAP therapy.

 In some cases, weight loss can eliminate sleep apnea.
 However, if you regain the weight, it’s possible for the condition to return.

 Sleep apnea is associated with decreased oxygen saturation in your blood.
 Yoga can your oxygen levels through its various breathing exercises.
 As a result, yoga reduces the amount of sleep interruptions you may experience.

 Though a small change, altering your sleep position can reduce sleep apnea symptoms and improve your night’s rest.
 A 2006 study found that more than half of obstructive sleep apnea cases are dependent on position.

-Studies have shown sleeping on your back — called the supine position — can worsen symptoms.
+have shown sleeping on your back — called the supine position — can worsen symptoms.
 It can increase your snoring and block your airways.
 In some cases, sleeping on your side can help your breathing return to normal.
 This is particularly true for adults.
-However, a 2002 study found that children with obstructive sleep apnea sleep better on their backs.
+However, a found that children with obstructive sleep apnea sleep better on their backs.